mdresch/adpa.net/docs/EXECUTIVE_SUMMARY.md

 **A:** Yes.
 Blazor Server scales with proper architecture.
 Can use WebAssembly for even more scale.

 ### Q: What if Microsoft abandons Blazor?
 **A:** Very unlikely.
-Blazor is core to .NET 9 strategy and actively developed.
+Blazor is part of ASP.NET Core and supported long‑term in .NET 8 LTS; it is actively developed.

 ### Q: How hard to hire Blazor developers?
 **A:** Easy.
 Any C# developer can learn Blazor in 1-2 weeks.